 - A car mechanic receives the Midas Touch.
 Now everything he touches turns into a muffler.note

 - The Chocolate Touch is a story about a boy who loves chocolate more than anything, and receives an enchantment so that everything which touches his lips or mouth turns to chocolate.
-He quickly becomes sick of chocolate, then sick in general.
+He quickly becomes sick of chocolate, then sick in general and a laughingstock at school.
 Things get worse when he kisses his mother...

 - In C. S. Lewis's The Chronicles of Narnia: The Voyage of the Dawn Treader, the heroes' voyage takes them to a volcanic isle where Edmund and Caspian discover a magic pool that transforms ordinary things to gold — including one of the Telmar lords who fell (or perhaps was pushed) into it.
 Evil forces spark an argument between Edmund and Caspian over potential uses for it, but Lucy breaks it up before they can come to harm.

 - Lords and Ladies has the Lancre Morris Men discuss the legend.note When the one of them asks how the king went to the lavatory, the others say that's the point; you could be holding a fortune in your hands and have nothing to spend it on.